Andrew Spink QC

 The case produced the leading judgment on whether and, if so, in what circumstances and to what extent trustees can take into account the interests of scheme employers when considering how to act.
 This case followed on from the earlier first instance and Court of Appeal decisions in Stena v MNRPF Trustees EWCA Civ 543, which concerned whether the Trustee had the power to introduce a new contribution rule by amendment, a case in which Andrew also acted for P&O.

-Philips Pension Trustees Limited & Philips Electronics UK Limited v AON Hewitt & AllianceBernstein (2011 – ongoing)
+Philips Pension Trustees Limited & Philips Electronics UK Limited v AON Hewitt & AllianceBernstein (Chancery Division 2011 – 2016)

-Fiercely fought Part 7 claims for damages by the employer and trustees of a massive UK pension scheme against the scheme’s former investment strategy consultants and one of its fund managers, arising out of the scheme’s investment in 2007 of £2 billion of trust assets in credit default swaps and £500 million in US sub-prime mortgage backed assets, which caused the scheme massive losses during the Credit Crunch.
+Fiercely fought Part 7 claims for damages for professional negligence by the employer and trustees of a large UK pension scheme against the scheme’s former investment strategy consultants and one of its fund managers, arising out of the scheme’s investment in 2007 of £2 billion of trust assets in credit default swaps and £500 million in US sub-prime mortgage backed assets, which caused the scheme massive losses during the Credit Crunch.

 The issues include the scope of the duty owed by the Defendants to the trustee/employer, the risks inherent in the financial products, and an important issue as to whether or not the investment consultant was an authorised person carrying on regulated activities for the purposes of FSMA 2000.
-The court was engaged for several days in 2016 on a strike out application and the matter is now proceeding to trial in 2017.
+The court was engaged for several days in 2016 on a strike out application.
+The matter was thereafter listed for trial and settled for a substantial sum later in 2016.

 Ongoing Part 8 Proceedings issued in August 2015 on the appropriate index for increases in pensions of three schemes.
-Issues include: i) whether RPI should now be regarded as having been functionally replaced by some other index for the purposes of the indexation provisions in the scheme rules where RPI has lost its national statistic status, and ii) whether there is the power to select an alternative index, e.g. RPIJ or CPI which would reduce the liabilities of the scheme by £80 million and £115 million respectively.
+Issues include: i) whether RPI should now be regarded as having been functionally replaced by some other index for the purposes of the indexation provisions in the scheme rules where RPI has lost its national statistic status, and ii) whether there is the power to select an alternative index.
+Proceeding to trial in 2019 or 2020.

 Dalriada litigation (3 separate claims 2011 – 2013)